Muntinlupa: Philippine independence

 On November 12, 1963, in the early morning of election day, Nacionalista mayoralty candidate Maximino A. Argana was talking to his bodyguards at his home when he managed to avoid bullets that were fired at him by unknown gunmen.
 Incumbent mayor Francisco de Mesa later won reelection, defeating Argana.
-On March 18, 1964, mayor de Mesa was assassinated by a gunman, and was succeeded by his vice mayor Demetrio Loresca.
+On March 18, 1964, de Mesa was assassinated by a gunman, and was succeeded by his vice mayor Demetrio Loresca.

 On November 7, 1975, Muntinlupa was transferred from the Province of Rizal to the newly formed Metropolitan Manila by virtue of Presidential Decree No. 824 issued by then-President Ferdinand Marcos.

 On June 13, 1986, following the EDSA Revolution in February of that year, President Corazón C. Aquino appointed Ignacio R. Bunye as Officer-in-Charge of Muntinlupa as part of a nationwide revamp of local government units.
 In the ratification of the 1987 Constitution, Muntinlupa together with Las Piñas formed one political district.

 On January 31, 1988, protesters of the 1988 Muntinlupa election results who barricaded in front of the Muntinlupa town hall the past two days began storming the premises, with supporters of the two leading mayoral candidates confronting each other and causing injury to former mayor Santiago Carlos Jr. and barangay official Florante Torres among others.
 By February 17, a grenade that failed to explode was found to have been thrown onto the roof of mayor-elect Bunye's house in Alabang.
 On December 6, 1988, President Corazon C. Aquino by Proclamation 351 declares December 19 as "Municipality of Muntinlupa Day".